jkhedani/culture-shocks/README.md

 ## Environmental Variables

 The `create-react-app` script/package can't deal with simple things like making the changing of environmental variables and deployment locations easy so:
-a) Modify .env.local for local env adjustments
+1. Modify .env.local for local env adjustments
-b) edit the package.JSON when building for staging or production
+2. Edit the package.JSON when building for staging or production
-c) Use a Parcel bootstrap for first
+3. Use a Parcel bootstrap for first

 ## Deployment (AWS)